Navzz876/NavaneetS/README.md

 Assosciate Software Engineer
 ----------------------------

 Have experience as a front end software developer for 2 years and have experience with C# programming language with .NET Framework and have developed and maintained large scale health insurance pre-authorization applications part of my job.
-I am also familiar with backend SQL Server and mySQL and interested to learn more about microservices, could and other technologies
+I am also familiar with backend SQL Server and mySQL and interested to learn more about microservices, cloud and other technologies

 *   🌍  I'm based in Bengaluru, Karnataka, India
 *   ✉️  You can contact me at [navaneets@gmail.com](mailto:navaneets@gmail.com)